Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems: Introduction.

 equivalently least squares problems

-where $A \in \mathbb{R}^{m \times n}$ is not necessarily of full rank and $\boldsymbol{b} \in \mathbb{R}^m$ is not necessarily in $\mathcal{R}(A)$, using efficient implementations such as the CGLS, LSQR, and LSMR methods \cite{HestenesStiefel1952}, \cite{PaigeSaunders1982a}, \cite{FongSaunders2011}.
-The normal equations \eqref{eq:normeq} form an SPSD linear system.
+where $A \in \mathbb{R}^{m \times n}$ is not necessarily of full rank and $\boldsymbol{b} \in \mathbb{R}^m$ is not necessarily in $\mathcal{R}(A)$.
+For solving \eqref{eq:normeq}, we can use efficient implementations of CG and MINRES such as the CGLS, LSQR, and LSMR methods \cite{HestenesStiefel1952, PaigeSaunders1982a, FongSaunders2011}.
 For solving \eqref{eq:LSprob}, the (preconditioned) CGLS and LSQR methods have been used, which both are mathematically equivalent to (preconditioned) CG applied to \eqref{eq:normeq}.
-Another option for solving \eqref{eq:LSprob} is to use the (preconditioned) LSMR method \cite{FongSaunders2011}, which is mathematically equivalent to (preconditioned) MR applied to \eqref{eq:normeq}.
+Another option for solving \eqref{eq:LSprob} is to use the (preconditioned) LSMR method \cite{FongSaunders2011}, which is mathematically equivalent to (preconditioned) MINRES applied to \eqref{eq:normeq}.

 On the other hand, consider solving minimum-norm solution problems

 The solution of \eqref{eq:minsolLS} is the pseudo-inverse solution of $A \boldsymbol{x} = \boldsymbol{b}$, $\boldsymbol{b} \in \mathcal{R}(A)$.
 The problem \eqref{eq:minsolLS} is equivalent to the normal equations of the second kind